magicmouse/beads-examples/Example - Tolkien SDK/README.md

 *implementation note: when user submits a syntactically invalid query (bad field name, etc.), either emit console.log or an alert box to notify them that the query was malformed.*

 *implementation note:  the raw database only holds the character ID string, so each quote we return must access the cached character ID table, which the SDK stores upon first quote request.
 The user will almost certainly need to know the character or movie name to make the quote presentable, so we eliminate the need for a second query in the common case.*

+*implementation note: all field matching queries are done case insensitive, which means that the user's query strings are mapped to regular expressions with the i suffix.*

 *implementation note: the raw database does not return the character name, so the query will need to be mapped to use the character ID instead.*